junchaoIU/OpenMT/README.md

-# OpenMT : A Simple and Open Source Machine Translation Experiment Gallery
+# OpenMT : A Simple and Open Source Machine Translation Experiment Auxiliary Tools

 ## Installation
 All dependencies can be installed via: